googlefonts/glyphsets/GLYPHSETS.md

 # GF Arabic Core

-> _Description partially salvaged from old README, so languages manually listed here may be outdated or irrelevant and need to be replaced by language code lists:_
+> _Description partially salvaged from old README, so languages manually listed here (if any) may be outdated or irrelevant and need to be replaced by language code lists:_
 >
 > Basic character set covering the 3 most widely used languages